Caregiving

 How do the residents look?

-Try to attend an activity during your tour to assess the skill of the team member in engaging residents.
-Ideally, the staff member is giving attention to those who can communicate as well as those who can’t, and is modifying the activity for a diverse range of abilities.
+Try to attend an activity during your tour to assess how team members engage with residents.
+Ideally, staff members give attention to those who can communicate as well as those who can’t, and they're modifying activities for a diverse range of abilities.
 In a fitness class, for example, how are residents supported and included even if they have difficulty comprehending or following along?

 How do team members communicate with residents?